Criminal Immigration Lawyers for F1 Visa DUI, Reinstatement & Deportation

 You need a good lawyer who can navigate the separate criminal and immigration judicial systems for you, explaining the nature of your case, guiding you through the process, and offering wise legal counsel.
 Our team of criminal attorneys and immigration attorneys are experienced in both criminal defense and immigration matters which is critical to avoid conviction and/or removal from the US.

 If you are studying in the US on a student visa, a criminal arrest can complicate matters for you.
 Your arrest will be entered into NCIC National Crime Information Center database and could cause delays in re-entering the country if you leave, causing you to miss school.
-Your visa can be automatically revoked.
+Your visa can be automatically revoked ending in students deported from USA.
 Your visa application or renewal could be denied, thus ending your educational opportunities in the US.
-You may be deported or “removed” from the US and barred from readmission.
+You may become an F1 student deported or “removed” from the US and barred from readmission.

 TOP Defense Lawyers

-If you've been arrested for any criminal offense, the immigration and crime defense attorneys at Chudnovsky Law can help.
+If you've been arrested for any criminal offense, the immigration and criminal defence lawyer at Chudnovsky Law can help.
 We are skilled in fighting criminal charges of all kinds and managing the immigration consequences.
 Our attorneys have had great success in the courtroom and have a strong record of acquittals, reductions in charges, and dismissals.
 We are ready to defend you aggressively and achieve the best possible outcome to your case.

 Criminal defense attorneys in Los Angeles & Orange County

 Our legal team understands that criminal charges can have a profound impact on your life, especially for foreign students and exchange scholars.
 Protecting clients against convictions, deportations and penalties is our top priority.
 Criminal charges can threaten your personal and professional well-being, your parental rights - and put your future on the line.
-Our experienced defense attorneys provide smart, aggressive defense for most types of criminal charges including:
+Our experienced defense attorneys and Newport Beach DUI lawyer provide smart, aggressive defense for most types of criminal charges including:

 - DUI Drunk Driving